neg-0/dod-fitness/docs/installation-guide.md

 2. Open your web browser and navigate to `http://localhost:5173` (or the URL provided in the terminal output).

-You should now see the DoD Fitness App running in your browser.
+You should now see Atlas running in your browser.

 ## Step 5: Building for Production